Hanrisxie94/Android-Food-Order-Application-for-6150/README.md

 # AndroidEatIt
 tested on API 26, nexus4

- ● Used Firebase to store restaurant data, Applied MVC pattern design style for client side & server side.
+ ● Firebase is used to store restaurant data, and MVC pattern design style is adopted on the client side and server side.

  ● Provided sign in/sign up function, menu and food list loading, orders management process, and notifications for users